jaysonfrancis/coursera/machinelearning-standford/week1-jf-notes01.md

 #### Linear Regression with One Variable ####

-- Model Representation:
-    - Generate a hypothesis, **(h)**.
-This is considered the function the learning algorithm generates. (i.e, a line)
+**Model Representation:** Generate a hypothesis, **(h)**. - This is considered the function the learning algorithm generates. (i.e, a line).
-    - Univariate Linear Regression - One Variable
+> Univariate Linear Regression - One Variable

-> Notion used in this class:
+> Notation used in this class:
 > ``` m = number of training examples ```
 > ``` x = "input" variable / features ```
 > ``` y = "output" variable / "target variable ```
 > ``` (x,y) = one training sample ```

-- Cost Function: Squared Error Function
+**Cost Function:** Squared Error Function, or Mean squared Error
+    - Measure the accuracy of our hypothesis function by using a cost function.
+    - This takes an average of all the results of the hypothesis with inputs from x's compared to the actual output y's.
     - Optimization objective for Linear Regression is to minimize J()

 ![cost function](img/week1-costfunction.png)

-    - Contour Plots are sometimes used to visualize the squared error function
+Contour Plots are sometimes used to visualize the squared error function

 ![contour](img/week1-contour.png)

+- Gradient Descent

 #### Linear Algebra Review ####